BuildCraft/BuildCraft/README.md

 features or change existing behaviour or balance, please discuss it with Sengir or Krapht before submiting the pull request.

 ### Reporting issues
+* Before reporting an issue, please check that it has not been reported before.
-Issues are for bugs/crashes, please do not use them to ask general questions.
+* Issues are for bugs/crashes, please do not use them to ask general questions.
-Always include the version you are having trouble with.
+* Always include the version you are having trouble with.
 Or if you're building from source, which source you're building.
 If you don't, we might assume that you are using latest-greatest and waste a bunch of time trying to reproduce a problem that might have fixed been already.
 Such things makes for very grumpy devs.
 Grumpy devs spend less time coding and more time doing stuff that makes them less grumpy.

+#### Frequently reported
+java.lang.AbstractMethodError - Incompatibility between BC/Forge/Mod using BC API.
+Usually not a BC issue

 ### Compiling and packaging Buildcraft
 1. Ensure that `Apache Ant` (found [here](http://ant.apache.org/)) and `Git` (found [here](http://git-scm.com/)) are installed correctly on your system.